SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/October_2024/webinar_new_features/webinar_new_features.md

   - webinar
 ---

 We've assembled some of our favorite features released recently including the latest and greatest features from 3.4.
 If you missed the webinar, don't worry!
-The slides mention each feature, and several slides link to doc pages and a 1-2min video about the feature.
+The pages below have 1-2min videos about each feature.

 ![thumbnail](./../img/webinar-Nov-2024-thumbnail.png)